lu0/git-worktree-wrapper/README.md

 ## Delete a branch and its worktree

-Delete a branch and its worktree, **even if you are *cd'd* into the worktree/branch you want to delete**:
+To delete a branch, just issue the command you already use for "normal" repositories:

 ```sh
 git branch -d new_branch # or -D to force removal
 ```

+The script will **delete both** the branch and its worktree.

+If you are *cd'd* into the worktree/branch you are deleting, the script will *cd* you into the root directory of the bare repository.

 ### Comparison with vanilla `git-worktree`